 Are you interested in undergraduate research but don't know where to start?
 Contact one of our Peer Research Contacts!
 We have three political science students who are available to answer your questions and give advice on conducting research at Ohio State.
 You can find their names and contact information here.

 If you are interested in undergraduate research, consider joining the Undergraduate Research Office's MENTORship program!
 Experienced undergraduate researchers will guide a small group of students with shared research interests through a path to research involvement.
 You can learn what research in political science looks like, get advice on how to find and contact faculty advisors, meet with experienced researchers and join a community of like-minded students.
 The deadline to sign up online is Sunday, September 20, 2015.
 More information can be found here.

 Present at the Denman Undergraduate Research Forum

 The annual Denman Undergraduate Research Forum provides an opportunity for undergraduate students to share their research with members and friends of the Ohio State community.
-The Denman Forum is scheduled for Wednesday, March 29, 2017.
-Check the Denman Forum website for more information.
+The Denman Forum is scheduled for Wednesday, Tuesday, March 3, 2020.
+Check the Office for Undergraduate Research & Creative Inquiry website for more information.